• Home

 • To aid and cooperate with and participate in the activities of other organizations and individuals engaging in similar or related purposes.

-Drive the Arts Tour
+Drive the arts tour

 Looking for a way to get outdoors and see local art?
 Take part in the “Drive the Arts Tour” with the Women Arts Initiative.
 Our mission is public art and our driving tour takes you past 30-plus pieces in town.
 Enjoy!